m3scluster/m3s/docs/src/cli/install.md

 # M3s CLI Installation for Mesos-CLI

+If you do not already have installe the mesos cli, please follow the steps under "Install Mesos-CLI" first.

 The installation of the M3s plugin for mesos-cli is done in few steps.

 First, edit the mesos-cli config file.